EthanMinton/megr2157-portfolio/docs/assignments/A03/index.md

 <img width="287" height="677" alt="Screenshot 2026-09-08 161207" src="https://github.com/user-attachments/assets/77442178-84e1-4cca-8c3f-759f0c4019ce" />
 <img width="1861" height="851" alt="Screenshot 2026-09-09 144719" src="https://github.com/user-attachments/assets/c00dde17-b9d8-42ef-bbf5-0121b8b477e4" />

 The final step for setting up the Final element analysis is creating the mesh.
 Going to the "Mesh" tab and selecting "Create Mesh," I was able to create a mesh for the model that came out looking like below.
-I opted to not touch any of the mesh settings as the follow-along video avoids touching anything as well.
+I opted to not touch any of the mesh settings, as the follow-along video avoids touching anything as well.

 <img width="322" height="650" alt="Screenshot 2026-09-08 161507" src="https://github.com/user-attachments/assets/5ce5a409-478c-42e2-9597-49e4fd1bcbc9" />
 <img width="270" height="495" alt="Screenshot 2026-09-08 161535" src="https://github.com/user-attachments/assets/fa7b8e85-fb53-4cae-8859-16684810624e" />
 <img width="1915" height="1010" alt="Screenshot 2026-09-09 145020" src="https://github.com/user-attachments/assets/eabded8c-ed96-4a21-ae8b-dc3e05041c67" />

-Once the mesh is completed, you got the top of the tab and click on "Run This Study" to achieve your results.
+Once the mesh is completed, you get to the top of the tab and click on "Run This Study" to achieve your results.

 <img width="1033" height="157" alt="Screenshot 2026-09-08 161717" src="https://github.com/user-attachments/assets/0eada21d-8353-4cd3-ba2d-c9a8654085c6" />